dolaver/calsagos/README.md

 ## API

-Full CALSAGOS documentation can be viewed online in [html](http://www.baryons.org/ezgal/manual/) and [pdf](http://www.baryons.org/ezgal/manual.pdf) formats. # CAMBIAR
+Full CALSAGOS documentation can be viewed in [pdf](http://www.baryons.org/ezgal/manual.pdf) format. # CAMBIAR

 If your scientific publication is based on either version of CALSAGOS, then please cite Olave-Rojas et al. 2022